Regulations Research Prizes

 Nominations must be submitted by the Rector of the University.
-The nomination must be accompanied by a motivation, which may not exceed 500 words, two hard copies of the dissertation, and the completed form.
-In addition, the nomination, the dissertation (PDF) and the completed form must be digitally sent to firstname.lastname@example.org.
+The nomination must be accompanied by a motivation letter, which may not exceed 500 words, the dissertation and the completed form.
+This must be digitally sent to email@example.com.

 Nominations that do not comply with the requirements will not be considered.
 Nominations cannot be submitted more than once.

 From all the nominations received, a selection committee from the board of the Praemium Erasmianum Foundation, supported where necessary by external experts, chooses a maximum of five winners.
 The winners will be selected in May 2023.
 The prizes will be awarded in June 2023.